 The claims filing deadline is based on the date of service on the claim.
 It is not based on the date the claim was sent or received.
 Claims submitted after the applicable filing deadline will not be reimbursed; the stated reason will be “filing deadline has passed” or “services submitted past the filing date” unless one of the following exceptions applies.

-For complete details and required fields for claims processing, please refer back to Chapter 9: Our Claims Process.
+For complete details and required fields for claims processing, refer back to Chapter 9: Our claims process.

 The state-mandated time frames for processing claims for our fully insured members are as follows.
 The time frames are applied based upon the site state of the member’s product:

 We strive to process all complete claims within 30 days of receipt.
-If you have not received an explanation of benefits (EOB)/remittance advice within 45 days, and have not received a notice from us about your claim, please verify we received your claim.
+If you have not received an explanation of benefits (EOB)/ remittance advice within 45 days, and have not received a notice from us about your claim, verify we received your claim.